DAB0mB/HotnCold/README.md

     TEST_PHONE_LOCAL
     # Phone number regexp for testing with phone
     TEST_PHONE_SMS
-    # *Optional: The auth token of the user we would like to log-in with
+    # *Optional: The auth token of the user you would like to log-in with
     INITIAL_USER_TOKEN

+To enable push notifications, download `google-services.json` file from Firebase console to `android/app` directory.
+Later on when there's official iOS support, you would also need to download a file called `GoogleService-Info.plist`.
+See [further instructions](https://support.google.com/firebase/answer/7015592?hl=en).

 Run the following commands in series: